-In October 2014, we entered into a license agreement (the "Urigen License") with Urigen Pharmaceuticals, Inc. ("Urigen"), pursuant to which Urigen granted to us a license under certain U.S. patents and patent applications to develop and sell in the U.S. Urigen's URG101 product, a heparin and alkalinized lidocaine compounded formulation for the prevention or treatment of disorders of the lower urinary tract.
-We, as the plaintiff, filed civil action in the San Diego Superior Court against Urigen in December 2015, wherein we outlined serious concerns regarding material failures and inaccuracies of the representation and warranties provided by Urigen in the Urigen License, which have affected our ability to realize the expected benefit of the Urigen License.
+In October 2014, we entered into a license agreement (the "Urigen License") with Urigen Pharmaceuticals, Inc. ("Urigen") for a license for certain U.S. patents and patent applications to develop and sell in the U.S. Urigen's URG101 product, a heparin and alkalinized lidocaine compounded formulation for the prevention or treatment of disorders of the lower urinary tract.
+We, as the plaintiff, filed a civil action in the San Diego Superior Court against Urigen in December 2015, wherein we outlined serious concerns regarding material failures and inaccuracies of the representation and warranties provided by Urigen in the Urigen License, which have affected our ability to realize the expected benefit of the Urigen License.
 Urigen filed a cross-complaint in April 2016 for breach of contract asserting unpaid royalties totaling \$698 and requesting a decree to cancel the Urigen Agreement.
 We filed another complaint in May 2016 with the U.S. District Court for the Southern District of California for declaratory judgment of the invalidity of the core patent filing related to Urigen's URG 101 product.
+In June 2016, we received notice from Urigen of their election to terminate the Urigen License.
 We have made accruals related to the contractual terms of Urigen License, however the outcome of these claim may have a material effect on our consolidated financial position and results of operations that differ from those accruals, although such amount cannot be reasonably estimated at this time.